Last updated on September 4th, 2023

 It’s a beautiful place with nice amenities, delish food, and affordable prices.
-If it’s full, there are other restaurants nearby that also have beautiful settings by the river.
+If it’s full, there are other restaurants nearby that also have beautiful settings by the water.

-You can make a quick stop to walk on the Koycegiz waterfront (where this restaurant is located) with many venues, hotels, and small shops and see a different side of the region.
+You can make a quick stop to walk on the Koycegiz waterfront (where this restaurant is located) with many venues, hotels, and small shops, and see a different side of the region.
 If you wish to swim, then drive to a small Ekincik village surrounded by olive and pine trees.
-It has its own gorgeous bay with a bit sandy and a bit stony beach.
+It has its own gorgeous bay with a bit of sandy and stony beach.